OpenMS/OpenMS-docs/docs/introduction/extended-background.md

 Liquid chromatography is often coupled with mass spectrometry to reduce complexity in the mass spectra.
 If complex samples were directly fed to a mass spectrometer, you would not be able to detect the less abundant analyte ions.
 The separated analytes from the liquid chromatography setup are directly injected into the ion source from the mass spectrometry setup.
 Multiple analytes that escape the column at the same time are separated by their mass-to-charge ratio using the mass spectrometer.

+Refer to the image below for a diagrammatic representation of the LC-MS setup.

 ![lc-ms setup](../images/introduction/lc-ms-setup.png)

 From the LC-MS setup, a set of spectra called a peak map is produced.
 In a peak map, each spectrum represents the ions detected at a particular retention time.
 Each peak in a spectrum has a retention time, mass-to-charge and intensity dimension.

 From the LC-MS setup, a series of spectra are 'stacked' together to form what is known as a peak map.
 Each spectrum in a peak map is a collection of data points called {term}`peaks <peak>` which indicate the retention time, mass-to-charge and intensity of each detected ion.
 Analyzing peak maps is difficult as different compounds can elute at the same time which means that peaks can overlap.
 Therefore, sophisticated techniques are required for the accurate identification and quantification of molecules.

+The image below includes a spectrum at a given retention time (left) and a peak map (right).

 ![peak map](../images/introduction/spectrum_peakmap.png)